Request for Proposals Guidelines

 - Coordination with District Attorney’s Office: Applicants should demonstrate that the District Attorney’s or City Attorney’s Office is willing to prosecute ABC related cases.

-When completed, the following forms become the proposal to be submitted to ABC for consideration; Proposal Cover Sheet, Scope of Work, Budget Detail and Other Funding Sources.
+When completed, the following forms become the proposal to be submitted to ABC for consideration, Proposal Cover Sheet, Scope of Work, and Budget Detail.
 Instructions for completion of each required form is provided either on the form itself or in the section describing the requirements.
 Each form must be completed according to the instructions.

 Proposal Cover Sheet

 The Proposal Cover Sheet is the cover page for the proposal and serves as a preliminary agreement between the applicant and ABC.
 The individual signing the cover sheet for the applicant must be in a position to provide reasonable assurance that the project will conform to ABC requirements if selected for funding.
-This person’s wet signature (not a stamped, photocopied or facsimile version) must be on at least one copy of the Proposal Cover Sheet submitted to ABC.
+This person’s wet signature (not a stamped, photocopied or facsimile version) must be on the Proposal Cover Sheet submitted to ABC.

 Scope of Work

-When preparing the proposal, follow the format and address each of the following five areas.
+When preparing the scope of work, follow the format and address each of the following six areas.

 - Funding Requested – Dollar amount requested.

 - Number of ABC Licensed Locations – List the number of on-sale and off-sale licenses in your jurisdiction.
-Information can be obtained from your local ABC district office or the ABC website @ www.abc.ca.gov.
+Information can be obtained from your local ABC district office or the ABC website.

 Project Personnel – Describe the staffing required to carry out the grant objectives as supported by the proposed budget.